- Public Relations

 - Logan, N. & Bruner, M.L.
 (2013).
 The Supreme Court and money as speech: A rhetorical analysis of landmark corporate speech rights rulings.
 In J.S.
 Hanan & M. Hayward (Eds.), Communication and the Economy: History, Value and Agency (pp. 233-258) New York: Peter Lang.

-- Logan, N. (in press).
+- Logan, N. (2018).
 The rise of the railroad in Virginia: A historical analysis of the emergence of corporate public relations in the United States.
-Public Relations Inquiry.
+Public Relations Inquiry, 7(1), 5-23.

 - Logan, N. (2014).
 Corporate voice and ideology: An alternate approach to understanding public relations history.
 Public Relations Review, 40(4), 661-668.